Guidelines for Authors

 Please note that chatty, first-person style is not acceptable.

-Charts, graphs, drawings, etc. should be avoided unless absolutely necessary to the text as they are difficult and expensive to reproduce.
-If they are used, they should be prepared as separate sheets from the main text of the manuscript and should be camera-ready.
+Charts, graphs, drawings, etc. should be avoided unless absolutely necessary to the text.
+If they are used, they should be prepared as separate files from the main text of the manuscript in their original format (.jpg, .xlsx, etc.).
 Their placement within the text should be indicated in the text.

 Created: November 1, 2000